• FLAT FINISH TO A GLORIOUS MOUNTAIN DAY IN THE ALDERS

 I was already overheating; now I was stuck inside a four-wheeled oven, slowly cooking.
 The windows were steaming up but I could still make out clouds of the little beasties swarming around.
 I suppose I could liken it to me watching a pie rotating in a microwave.

 You see, in my haste to make a quick getaway at the start of the day I had hauled my rucksack across the front seats rather than exit by the door beside the trees, and it had set off the hazards, which went unnoticed as I celebrated a swift and triumphant escape.
 There's no doubt it was the midges' fault.
-Now all they to do was wait.
+Now all they had to do was wait.

 The day had started well, albeit in blissful ignorance.
 The drive along Loch Laggan to Luiblea had a lazy vibe.
 Creag Meagaidh and its acolytes were taking a while to rise from their slumber, heads still tucked beneath the white covers.